Mathematics

 MATH 415.
 Topics in Applied Mathematics.
 1-3 Credits.

 An introduction to selected areas in applied mathematics chosen from a variety of topics including: Applied algebra, difference equations, linear programming, modeling and simulation, operations research, optimization, partial differential equations and computers in mathematics.
 Topics to be considered will be illustrated with examples and practical applications.
-May be repeated for credit with consent of instructor up to a maximum of six credits.
 Prerequisite: MATH 265 and consent of instructor.
 Repeatable to 6.00 credits.
 On demand.

 MATH 416.
 Topics in Statistics.
 1-3 Credits.